metapolator/metapolator/working-UI-demo.md

 ## instances column
 Stand-alone instances only; This saves the complication of family handling, also in the design spaces.
 This means:

-* no interaction nor indications in the family column (first one); it can be left out or sit there as a dead column;
+* no interaction nor indications in the family column (first one), blue diamonds are shown always;
+* no multi-selections possible;
 * no family title item;
 * no Create family of instances button.